RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Audio/PlaySfx/README.md

 ## Parameters

 - `sfx`
-The slot of the sound effect in the GameConfig
+The slot of the sound effect in the GameConfig.
 - `loop`
-Determines whether or not the sound effect should loop
+Determines whether or not the sound effect should loop.

 ## Return Value
 None.